The Diabolical: Reception

 Rotten Tomatoes, a review aggregator, reports that 40% of 10 surveyed critics gave the film a positive review; the average rating is 4.4/10.
 On Metacritic, the film has a score of 25 out of 100 based on four reviews, indicating "generally unfavorable reviews".

 Drew Tinnin of Dread Central rated it 1.5/5 stars and wrote, "The Diabolical just doesn’t do enough with its entire running time and it serves as an example of how the new model of an old horror trope with a new twist is growing tired as well."
-Alexander Lowe of We Got This Covered rated it 3/5 stars and wrote, "Scary and smart, The Diabolical is well worth a watch, despite leaving some questions unanswered."
 Howard Gorman of Scream magazine rated it 4/5 stars and wrote, "With such an imaginative script this film is destined for infinite revisits as you'll want to pinpoint all the telltale signs and clues you missed out on."
 Gary Goldstein of the Los Angeles Times wrote, "The Diabolical is a tepid horror-thriller that never manages to sell, much less clarify, its potentially ambitious concept."
 Maitland McDonagh of Film Journal International called it an "ambitious, downbeat psychological horror movie" that might not appeal to traditional horror film fans who dislike slow-burn family dramas.